O'Mhaille Coat of Arms, Family Crest and O'Mhaille Family History

 The Irish names O'Mhaille and O'Malley are derived from the native Gaelic O'Maille Sept that was located in the Province of Connaught and especially in County Mayo.
 It is in Connaught that the majority of descendants bearing this name can still be found, where it is also sometimes used instead of Melia.

-A Sept or Clan is a collective term describing a group of persons whose immediate ancestors had a common surname and all inhabited the same lands.
+A Sept is an ancient Clan-like collective describing a group of persons whose immediate ancestors bore a common surname and inhabited the same territory.

 Meaning of Symbols & Colors on the O'Mhaille Coat of Arms